 If a security breach takes down your organization's network, you'll face the cost of operational downtime.
 According to Gartner, the average cost of Information Technology (IT) downtime is $5,600 per minute.
 This equates to approximately $336,000 per hour.

 Regulations like the General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA) don't take non-compliance lightly, and the fines from a cyberattack can be hefty.
 In 2022, T-Mobile was fined $350M for a data breach that leaked the personal information of over 77 million customers.

 The cost of a cyberattack can wreak havoc on a company's image, negatively impacting customer loyalty.

 A business that fails to protect its customers' information sufficiently can face irreparable reputational damage.
-On average, stop doing business with an organization that has been breached.
+On average, one-third of customers stop doing business with an organization that has been breached.
 Don't think twice about cyber liability coverage if your organization handles credit card or bank information, medical information, driver's license numbers, customer names, and/or email addresses.

 Types of Cyberattacks

 The frequency of cyberattacks is on the rise.
 In fact, 67% of businesses say they have experienced a cyberattack in just the past 12 months.
 According to the FBI Internet Crime Complaint Center, while they found a 5% decrease in in reported ransomware incidents, dollar losses increased significantly by 49%.